Leh Ladakh in Winters – 5 Reasons to visit and a 5 Day Itinerary

 After the local sightseeing, check out the market area before returning back to your homestay in the evening.

-To make life easier, here is the 5 day Leh Ladakh in Winters itinerary.
+To make life easier, here is the summary of the 5 day Leh Ladakh Winter Itinerary.

 Day 1: Arrival at Leh and acclimatize your body

 Day 2: Visit Thiksey Monastery and Hemis Monastery – Kotsang trek

 Day 4: Drive back to Leh from Tso Moriri – Interact with the nomadic Changpa tribe